Welsh pandemic plans caused bereaved families pain - minister

 Two of Wales' most senior Labour ministers, including Mark Drakeford, have admitted failings over the country's planning for a pandemic.

-The former health minister Vaughan Gething said Wales was not prepared enough to deal with excess deaths.
+The former health minister, Vaughan Gething, said Wales was not prepared enough to deal with excess deaths.

-Plans that did exist for pandemic flu would have also left Wales vulnerable, Vaughan Gething told the Covid inquiry.
+Plans that did exist for pandemic flu would have also left Wales vulnerable, Mr Gething told the Covid inquiry.

-Meanwhile the first minister said the Welsh government was not as prepared as it could be.
+Meanwhile the first minister said the Welsh government was not as prepared as it could have been.

-However he suggested it was "unduly bleak" to suggest the problems were significant.

-Mr Drakeford defended the fact resources were diverted from pandemic plans to readying for a no-deal Brexit.
+But Mark Drakeford defended the fact resources were diverted from pandemic plans to readying for a possible no-deal Brexit.

-The chief medical officer Sir Frank Atherton said on Monday that plans for the possibility of leaving the EU without a deal held up work to prepare for a flu outbreak.
+The chief medical officer, Sir Frank Atherton, said on Monday that plans for the possibility of leaving the EU without a deal held up work to prepare for a flu outbreak.

+Mr Gething said that if he had spent more time looking at pandemic plans he could have sped up preparedness.

+Conservatives and Plaid Cymru called for a Wales-specific inquiry into the pandemic, after the hearing.

 Vaughan Gething is currently economy minister but served as health minister from 2016 to 2021.